cyberbliss/dotfiles/README.md

 Installs: the basics using `apt`, Homebrew and sets the default shell to `zsh`.
 Once complete log out and back in again and then: `brew bundle -v`

+Tmux is also installed and configured.
+ESC is the prefix key.
+Copy and paste between local tmux and VM tmux is enabled as long as iterm2 is used AND local tmux `set-clipboard` is set to on.

 ## TODO

 - https://haseebmajid.dev/posts/2022-12-15-how-to-use-dotbot-to-personalise-your-vscode-devcontainers/